 If you need assistance or information, stop by the traffic control stations on University Avenue off North Mesa Street or Sun Bowl Drive, call UTEP Parking and Transportation Services at 915-747-5724 or visit parking.utep.edu.

-As part of the University’s Centennial anniversary, UTEP will inaugurate Centennial Plaza, an 11-acre green space in the heart of campus that will serve as a site for campus and community events.
+space in the heart of campus will serve as a site for University and community

-UTEP’s new landscape offers pedestrian walkways and green spaces that knit together campus buildings, creating a climate consistent with UTEP’s distinct Bhutanese architecture and the University’s development as a national research university with a 21st century student demographic.
+UTEP’s new landscape, including enhancements on Wiggins Road and Hawthorne Street, will offer pedestrian walkways and green spaces that knit together campus buildings, creating a climate consistent with UTEP’s distinct Bhutanese architecture and the University’s development as a national research university.

 For more information about the projects,